Key Facts

 • most funding (approximately 80% in the last decade) is provided bilaterally with the remainder provided to multilateral organizations, such as the Global Fund and Gavi (see the KFF brief on U.S. multilateral global health engagement);13 and

-• most U.S. global health funding designated for specific country and regional efforts is allocated to sub-Saharan Africa, followed by South and Central Asia, East Asia and Oceania, the Western Hemisphere, the Middle East and North Africa, and Europe and Eurasia.14
+• most U.S. global health funding designated for specific country and regional efforts is allocated to sub-Saharan Africa, followed by South and Central Asia, the Western Hemisphere, East Asia and Oceania, the Middle East and North Africa, and Europe and Eurasia.14

 Endnotes

-1. USAID website, “Mission, Vision and Values,” webpage, https://www.usaid.gov/who-we-are/mission-vision-values; U.S. Department of State and USAID, Joint Strategic Plan FY2022-FY2026, March 2022.
-White House, Interim National Security Strategy Guidance, March 2021.
+1. USAID website, “Mission, Vision and Values,” webpage, https://www.usaid.gov/about-us/mission-vision-values; U.S. Department of State and USAID, Joint Strategic Plan FY2022-FY2026, March 2022.
+White House, National Security Strategy, October 2022.

 ← Return to text